Villa Park, California: Politics

 On the Orange County Board of Supervisors, Villa Park is in the 3rd District, represented by Donald P. Wagner.

 Villa Park is one of the most consistently Republican cities in Orange County and in California as a whole.
 Every GOP candidate for president since the city's incorporation in 1962 has received at least 60% of the vote in the city.
-From 1968 to 1988, the city gave the Republican candidate over 80% of the vote in each election, and in 2016, the city gave Donald Trump over 60% of the vote and a 30-point margin of victory despite the fact that he became the first Republican candidate to lose Orange County since Alf Landon in 1936.
-Trump would carry the city by a smaller, but still substantial margin in 2020 as well.
+From 1968 to 1988, the city gave the Republican candidate over 80% of the vote in each election.
 Villa Park is also largely Republican in California's gubernatorial elections.
 In 1978, even as Orange County supported Jerry Brown in his re-election bid, Villa Park gave his opponent Evelle Younger, 57% of the vote.
-In the GOP landslide victories of 1966, 1986, 1994, and 2006, the Republican candidates exceeded 80% of the vote in Villa Park.

 NOTE: The totals listed for the 2003 governor's special election are the aggregate totals for all Republican candidates, all Democratic candidates, and all Independent candidates.
 Individually, Arnold Schwarzenegger received 2,391 votes, Cruz Bustamante received 234 votes, and Tom McClintock received 384 votes.

-NOTE: In the 2016, and 2018 senate elections in California, both candidates on the ballot were Democrats.
+NOTE: In the 2016 and 2018 senate elections in California, both candidates on the ballot were Democrats.
 The bolded totals listed were those of the candidates that won Villa Park Kamala Harris in 2016, and Dianne Feinstein in 2018.
 The runners-up in Villa Park were shaded in blue as well, but wound up in the Republican column of this table.

+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Villa Park is listed below: